 We first recommend to stop by the shop to take a look around and see the artists portfolios (the website does not show all of what they can really do).
 If you'd like you can schedule a consultation with the artist of your choice (free of charge).
 Consultations are short so be sure to bring in any reference, and have ideas together to make the most of the time.
 Or you can put down a deposit to get a drawing started for you (the deposit goes towards your tattoo cost) then scheudule your appointment time.

 If this process does not work for you, you can always call the shop to make an appointment by using your credit card for the deposit amount (we accept Visa and MasterCard).
 Deposits are $50 for most pieces, and $100 for pieces that will take over 2 hours.
 We do not charge for custom drawings, we just require the deposit to start on them.
 Deposits are non-refundable.
 All deposits and appointments must be made over the phone or in person.
 Sorry, no online scheduling.
-The shop minimum is $75.00 and any appointment under 2 hours will be bid outright.
-Multiple sitting pieces will be billed at $150.00 an hour (Aaron being the exception at $200.00 an hour).
+The shop minimum is $100.00 and any appointment 2 hours or less will be bid outright.
+Multiple sitting pieces are $150.00 an hour (Aaron being the exception at $200.00 an hour).